Catalan election to be held on Feb. 14 after court annuls move to postpone it

 BARCELONA, Jan 29 (Reuters) - Catalonia will elect its parliament on Feb.
-14, after a court on Friday annuled the regional government's plan to move the vote to May.
+14, after a court on Friday annulled the regional government's plan to move the vote to May.

-The election is considered a litmus test for the wealthy northeastern Spain region's separatist movement.
+The election is considered a litmus test for the wealthy northeastern Spanish region's separatist movement.

 Two pro-independence parties currently govern the region, but opinion polls have been split on who could win this time.